alaindet/fowdb/src/resources/assets/js/README.md

    ```
    Please mind that, even on Windows, page names always use forward slashes when called from the terminal, like `--page=foo/bar`.
 The `build.js` script uses forward slashes internally and translates them to backslashes only when passing the `--windows` flag.

+## Partials

+- Page scripts may get quite big and unmanageable, that's why you can use fake imports called *partials*.
+- A partial is a `*.partial.js` file from the same directory where the page script is.
+- This file is copied as a string while building the output file and then it's simply pasted inside the page script, on a specific target line: a comment line like `// PARTIAL: $PARTIAL_PATH` where `$PARTIAL_PATH` is the partial's path, relative to **dev**, without `.partial.js`
+- Example:
+  - Comment on page script: `// PARTIAL: pages/public/cards/search/bootstrap`
+  - Partial file:  **dev**`/pages/public/cards/search/bootstrap.partial.js`

 ## Example

 ```